Maximilian-Seitz/ExDemonKing/chapters/Chapter_5.md

 > Thank you for your help.

-> Good luck on your search.
+> Good luck…

-Leaving me with a big smile, she returned to her work.
+Leaving me with a concerned smile, she returned to her work.
 I, on the other hand, walked towards the ground below the location this kind woman pointed out.
 A more direct route would had been possible,